 We will need to raise additional capital through loans or additional investments from our Sponsor, stockholders, officers, directors, or third parties.
 Our officers, directors and Sponsor may, but are not obligated to, loan us funds, from time to time or at any time, in whatever amount they deem reasonable in their sole discretion, to meet our working capital needs.
 Accordingly, we may not be able to obtain additional financing.
 If we are unable to raise additional capital, we may be required to take additional measures to conserve liquidity, which could include, but not necessarily be limited to, curtailing operations, suspending the pursuit of a potential transaction, and reducing overhead expenses.
 We cannot provide any assurance that new financing will be available to us on commercially acceptable terms, if at all.
-These conditions raise substantial doubt about our ability to continue as a going concern through one year and one day from the date of issuance of these financial statements, the date that we will be required to cease all operations, except for the purpose of winding up, if a Business Combination is not consummated.
-These conditions raise substantial doubt about our ability to continue as a going concern.
+These conditions raise substantial doubt about our ability to continue as a going concern through one year and one day from the date of issuance of these financial statements, the date that we will be required to cease all going concern.